An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

-Note the role of this single-shot quantity in determining the deterministic work and compare it with average results saying that the largest average amount of extractable work from $\v{x}$ is $W_{\rm ave} = kT S_1(\v{x}\| \v{g}) > W_{\rm det}$ \cite{aberg2013truly}.
+Note the role the single-shot quantity $S_0(\v{x}\| \v{g})$ plays in characterising the work extractable deterministically.
+On average the largest of amount of work extractable from $\v{x}$ using a bath at temperature $T$ is $W_{\rm ave} = kT S_1(\v{x}\| \v{g}) > W_{\rm det}$ (for a formal treatment, see Ref.~\cite{aberg2013truly}).
 Also note that no deterministic work can be extracted from states with full support.
-Extensions allowing for some $\epsilon$ error can be formulated \cite{aberg2013truly,horodecki2013fundamental}.
+Extensions allowing for some $\epsilon$ probability of failure have been formulated \cite{aberg2013truly,horodecki2013fundamental}.

-A question related to the above is what is the minimum amount of work necessary to create a state, something called the \emph{work of formation}.
+A question related to the above is what is the minimum amount of work necessary to create a state, something called the \emph{work of formation} \cite{horodecki2013fundamental}.
 This is defined as the minimum amount of work $W_{\rm for}$ necessary to create a quantum state $\rho_S$ from the thermal state $\gamma_S$ under Thermal Operations: $ \gamma_S \otimes \ketbra{1}{1}_W \rightarrow \rho_S \otimes \ketbra{0}{0}$.
 For diagonal target states, this problem reduces to finding the smallest $W$ such that